cmu-phil/py-tetrad/pytetrad/R/INSTALLATION.md

 install.packages("psych")
 use_python("[...path...to...your...Python...installation...]")
 ```
 This python path was found in step (3).
-"DiagrammR" is used in the sample R scripts to render graphs in the RStudio viewer window; if you're running the scripts in command-line R, it will not help.
+"DiagrammR" is used in the sample R scripts to render graphs in the RStudio viewer window; if you're running the scripts in command-line R outside of RStudio, it will not help.
 Also, "DiagrammR" needs to be installed with devtools for the latest R versions.
 The "psych" package is used in the examples to display scatterplots and histograms of the data.

 This only needs to be done once.